-As a government contractor, or company seeking to buy a business where federal contracts are involved, you must consider the various implications you face given the federal regulations governing the sale of a business and assignment of contract issues.
+As a government contractor, or company seeking to buy a business where federal contracts are involved, you must consider the various implications you face given the federal regulations governing novation law and the sale of a business and assignment of contract issues.

-There are various legal nuances involved such as whether or not to do an assets purchase agreement sale or transfer the business through a stock purchase.
+There are various legal nuances involved with assignment and novation such as whether or not to do an assets purchase agreement sale or transfer the business through a stock purchase.

 The federal government could recognize the successor in the business sale if it is within the government’s interest.
-If you are the seller of a company via an asset purchase agreement and is also the prime contractor on a federal project, there is a possibility that you would have to get a novation agreement approved by the contracting officer.
+If you are the seller of a company via an asset purchase agreement (also referred to as an asset sale agreement) and is also the prime contractor on a federal project, there is a possibility that you would have to get a novation agreement approved by the contracting officer.

-Basics of Government Contracts & Business Assets Purchase Agreement Sale 41 USC 15
+Basics of Government Contract Novation Law & Business Asset Sale Agreement Sale 41 USC 15

 FAR 42.1204 (a) allows “novation contract agreements” when federal government contractors transfer all assets with a merger and acquisition or sale of the business.

-Buyers and sellers should get a legal review of the assets purchase sale or stock purchase agreement to make sure that the assets are sufficient under the Federal Acquisition Regulations.
+Buyers and sellers should get a legal review of the asset purchase sale or stock purchase contract to make sure that the assets are sufficient under the Federal Acquisition Regulations.

-For additional help with your asset purchase agreement under 41 USC 15, novation stock purchase requirements, novation contract and mergers and acquisition of companies who have prime contracts with the federal government, call our government contract lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+For additional help with your asset purchase agreement under 41 USC 15, FAR novation rules for small business stock purchase contract requirements, novation agreements and mergers and acquisition of companies who have prime contracts with the federal government, call our government contract novation law lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.